Samuel-wc/CLI-Graded-Assignment/Graded-Assignment/README.md

 └── Q5/
 ```

-## Contents of Each Question Folder
+## Contents of each folder

-Each question folder contains:
-- A report file documenting the commands and findings
-- `observations.txt` with short explanations for each command
-- `screenshots/` folder containing evidence screenshots
+Each question folder contains: A report file documenting the commands and findings, `observations.txt` with short explanations for each command and `screenshots/` folder containing evidence screenshots

-## Questions Covered
+## All the questions covered

 | Folder | Topic |
 |--------|-------|